An Exact Solution Algorithm for the Bi-Level Optimization Problem of Electric Vehicles Charging Station Placement: Numerical Results

-$\alpha$ and $\beta$ are shape parameters that can be calibrated to data.
-It is common to use $\alpha = 0.15$ and $\beta = 4$. $t_{ij}^{0}$ is the free flow travel time on link $(i, j)$, and $c_{ij}$ is the capacity of link $(i, j)$.
-This equation is used to derive the travel time of a link $(i, j)$.
-Figures \ref{fig1} and \ref{fig2} illustrate the convergence behavior and optimality gap percentage of our BPC algorithm on the Eastern Massachusetts network, respectively.
+Figures \ref{fig1} illustrate the convergence behavior and optimality gap percentage of our BPC algorithm on the Anaheim network, respectively.
 These graphs are for the case of 30 candidate locations for charging stations.
 The convergence graph demonstrates the progression of the LB and UB.
 The gap between the two bounds decreases steadily until convergence is achieved.
-The last B\&B node gap is 0.79\%.
-Specifically, the optimal solution was identified after evaluating 26 nodes in the B\&B tree, which shows the effectiveness of using value function cuts.
-Figure \ref{fig3} shows the number of paths in each B\&B node, indicating the success of CG in identifying and adding useful paths.
+Specifically, the optimal solution was identified after evaluating 33 nodes in the B\&B tree, achieving a 0.00\% optimality gap, which shows the effectiveness of using value function cuts.
+Figure \ref{fig2} shows the number of paths in each B\&B node, indicating the success of CG in identifying and adding useful paths.

-Table \ref{tab:runtime_results} presents a detailed breakdown of computational performance across different problem sizes on the Eastern Massachusetts network, where "Cand." shows the number of candidate locations.
-The "MTAP (s)" column shows the time required to solve the MTAP, which determines traffic flow patterns given the current network configuration.
-The "CG (s)" represents the time needed to identify new paths to add to the HPR.
-"HPR (s)" shows the time spent solving HPR using CPLEX Solver \cite{cplex2009v12}.
-"Total (s)" indicates the total algorithm termination time, "VF cuts" represents the total number of valid function cuts generated throughout the solution process, "Nodes" indicates the B\&B number of nodes until termination, and "Comb." displays the total number of feasible combinations under the budget constraint.
-"Gap \%" shows the gap in the last node, and "Obj" shows the optimal objective function value.
+Table \ref{tab:results_all_networks} presents a detailed breakdown of computational performance across different problem sizes on all three networks, where ``Candidates'' shows the number of candidate locations.
+The ``TAP (s)'' column shows the time required to solve the MTAP, which determines traffic flow patterns given the current network configuration.
+The ``Pricing (s)'' represents the time needed to identify new paths to add to the HPR. ``RMP (s)'' shows the time spent solving HPR using CPLEX Solver \cite{cplex2009v12}. ``Total (s)'' indicates the total algorithm termination time, ``VF cuts'' represents the total number of value function cuts generated throughout the solution process, ``BB\_Nodes'' indicates the B\&B number of nodes until termination, and ``Comb.'' displays the total number of feasible combinations under the budget constraint. ``Gap (\%)'' shows the optimality gap at termination, ``Objective\_UB'' shows the upper bound objective function value, ``Revenue'' shows the charging revenue collected, and ``Unmet\_Demand'' shows the penalty for unserved demand.

-The results reveal that the MTAP component constitutes the primary computational bottleneck, consuming the largest portion of total runtime and showing the most considerable growth with problem size.
-This indicates that employing faster TAP algorithms could highly improve overall performance.
-The CG shows moderate scaling, while the HPR solution by CPLEX remains highly efficient even for complex instances.
-The algorithm successfully handles problems with over 300,000 feasible combinations, maintaining reasonable iteration counts.
-Table \ref{tab:runtime_results2} shows the computation performance on the Anaheim network.